 - As the time required for clearing copyright does vary, we recommend submitting your request 6-8 weeks in advance of your course start date.

 Posting to a Learning Management System

-(Last updated: 11Jul2016) Please consult the Copyright Review Form to determine whether submission of the Form for review prior to uploading course content will be required.
-If you submit a Copyright Review Form, Copyright Office staff will review the course selections and advise on uploading selections to the LMS after their review is complete.
-Regardless of whether the submission of a Copyright Review Form is required, please follow the guidelines outlined below when posting course materials to an LMS.
+(Last updated: 11Jul2016) Please consult the Copyright Review Request Form to determine whether submission of the Form for review prior to uploading course content will be required.
+If you submit a Copyright Review Request Form, Copyright Office staff will review the course selections and advise on uploading selections to the LMS after their review is complete.
+Regardless of whether the submission of a Copyright Review Request Form is required, please follow the guidelines outlined below when posting course materials to an LMS.